Motley group of the Left leaning activists behind JNU violence

 Reminded me of the 26/11 attack: Uddhav Thackeray on JNU violence

 The BJP also blamed the attack on the forces of anarchy.
-"We strongly condemn the violence on JNU campus.
+"We strongly condemn the violence on the JNU campus.
 This is a desperate attempt by forces of anarchy, who are determined to use students as cannon fodder, create unrest to shore up their shrinking political footprint.
 Universities should remain places of learning and education," the BJP said on its official Twitter handle.

 The ABVP said that the members of Left Unity have been trying to disrupt the process of registration for the new session in Jawaharlal Nehru University and have forced a lockdown for the last two days across various centres of the University.

-The member students of ABVP protested against their disruption of Internet today, after which they were attacked by the members of Left Unity.
+The member students of ABVP protested against their disruption of the Internet today, after which they were attacked by the members of Left Unity.
 Many ABVP members were injured in this attack by the Left Unity, a note read.

 Durgesh Kumar, President, ABVP JNU unit said "JNUSU and Left Student Organisations have been resorting to violence on a regular basis and have harmed the common students of the University.
 The attack on ABVP today shows the violent side of these organisations.
 Left cannot intimidate students through violence.
 We request the administration to take action to stop such violent acts."